saverio-kantox/ember-exercise/README.md

 ## Task Description

 You are the lead FE programmer for a small web shop.
-You are required to make a simple page where the user can add products to a cart, and the total of the cart is updated in real time.
+You are required, using the Ember javascript framework, to make a simple page where the user can add products to a cart, and the total of the cart is updated in real time.